cleolibrary/CLEO-Redux/docs/using-memory.md

-Note: This guide is for the classic era games.
+> This guide is for the classic era games.
 For the information on using the Memory class in the definitive editions [click here](./using-memory-64.md).

-## Using Memory Object
+# Memory Object

 An intrinsic object `Memory` provides methods for accessing and manipulating the data or code in the current process.
 It has the following interface: